US Keg Sizes and Their Measurement in Barrels

 The Greg:

-Growler + Keg = "Greg" holds 2.0 gallons of beer (256 ounces), which is around 21 twelve-ounce servings, and is designed for at-home use.
+Growler + Keg = Greg, holds 2.0 gallons of beer (256 ounces), which is around 21 twelve-ounce servings, and is designed for at-home use.
 Perfect for batching or mixing cocktails.

 The mini keg has a threaded spear which makes it easy to fill and clean without special equipment.
 With a D type (US Sankey) spear, it can be hooked up to draft lines, kegerators, or party pumps just like any other standard keg can.
+A standard mini keg contains approximately 14 pints, which translates to many beers, making it suitable for both home and outdoor events.

 Corny keg: